 Having said this, in the proposed use of HHO gas in automobiles one must be careful regarding not supplying the high voltage with high current, otherwise that might lead to an explosion inside the water and result in atomization of water molecules which is definitely not an electrolysis.

-How to Make and Install HHO Fuel Cell in Automobiles for Enhancing its fuel Efficiency Significantly
+Installing HHO Fuel Cell in Automobiles for Enhancing its fuel Efficiency

 Here we'll talk about using the HHO fuel cell idea in a motorbike and learn the procedure of installing and integrating it with a motorcycle engine.